SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart.md

 | `{{SPFX_COMPONENT_LONG_DESCRIPTION}}`  | `preconfiguredEntries[0].description` |
 | `{{SPFX_COMPONENT_ID}}`                | `id`                                  |

 Notice the `componentId` query parameter in the `configurationUrl`.
-You should not update any other sections of the URL as it's dynamically replaced when the tab is rendered from the context of SharePoint.
+You shouldn't update any other sections of the URL as it's dynamically replaced when the tab is rendered from the context of SharePoint.

 See more details around the Microsoft Teams manifest options from the [Microsoft Teams developer guidance](https://docs.microsoft.com/microsoftteams/platform/concepts/apps/apps-package).

 > [!IMPORTANT]
-> Everytime `/_layouts/15/TeamsLogon.aspx` is specified in the manifest, the `dest` attribute value must be URL encoded.
-A Non encoded value might prevent the component from loading properly in Teams.
+> Every time `/_layouts/15/TeamsLogon.aspx` is specified in the manifest, the `dest` attribute value must be URL encoded.
+A non-encoded value might prevent the component from loading properly in Teams.

-Below json structure demonstrates sample manifest file content.
+Below following JSON demonstrates a sample manifest file:

 ```json
 {